roverman/Coursera/README.md

 # Personal
-This is for Coursera assignments.
+This is for my personal site.